 He successfully negotiated with President Trump to maintain a refugee resettlement deal he had agreed with President Obama and to ensure Australia was not hit with tarff's or quotas on its steel and aluminum exports to the US.

-Throughout his political career Malcolm has been a strong environmental advocate.
+Throughout his political career Mr Turnbull has been a strong environmental advocate.
 He designed and delivered the National Plan for Water Security in 2007 - a global benchmark for water management.
-He has supported the rollout of renewable energy and recognized before most the urgent need for large scale storage to make intermittent renewables reliable.
+He has supported the rollout of renewable energy and recognised before most the urgent need for large scale storage to make intermittent renewables reliable.
 He started the construction of the Snowy Hydro 2.0 pumped hydro scheme which will be the largest in the Southern Hemisphere and has also identified the opportunity for similar pumped storage systems elsewhere in Australia including in Tasmania.

 He radically reformed the way the Australian federal Government deals with states and cities, establishing a series of City Deals where the three levels of Government agree on common goals and then work together to realise them.
 As part of the Western Sydney City Deal he commenced construction of a new Airport for Sydney.